hiteshkalwani/SM-Assignment/README.md

 - `GET /health` - Check the health status of the service and its dependencies
 - `GET /docs` - Swagger UI

+The health check endpoint now includes Redis connectivity status to ensure the caching layer is operational.

 ### Chat

 - `POST /api/v1/chat` - Chat with the City Information Assistant